• Skip to primary navigation

 Instructions

-• Add in olive oil, flour, and salt and mix with a spoon or on medium speed until the dough starts to form a ball.
+• Add the olive oil, flour, and salt and mix with a spoon or on medium speed until the dough starts to form a ball.

 • Turn dough out onto a floured surface and knead until a smooth ball is formed.
 If using a stand mixer, continue to mix on medium speed until the dough is smooth and elastic.
-The dough should spring back when you press your finger into it.
+The dough should spring back when a finger is pressed into it.

-• Drizzle about one tablespoon of olive oil into a clean bowl and add your dough.
-Roll the dough around in the bowl so it's covered completely by the olive oil.
-Cover with a clean towel or plastic wrap and let sit in a warm spot until doubled in size, approximately 1 hour.
+• Lightly drizzle a clean bowl with olive oil.
+Add the dough, rolling it around so it's coated completely.
+Cover with a tea towel or plastic wrap and let sit in a warm spot until doubled in size, approximately 1 hour.

-• Starting on the long side of the rectangle, roll the dough up tightly into a large roll.
-Pull the dough up and in as you are rolling to create as tight of a roll as possible.
+• Starting on the long side of the rectangle, roll the dough up tightly into a large roll, pulling the dough up and in to create a tight roll.

-• Once the dough is completely rolled up, using a bench scraper or sharp knife, cut the roll in half down the middle to expose the layers of pesto.
+• Use a bench scraper or sharp knife to cut the roll in half down the middle into two long ropes.

 • Take the bottom of the twist and bring it up to the top to form a U shape.
-Twist the two sides together as well to form a larger braid and then tuck the ends under to secure and form the loaf.
+Twist the two sides of the U together to form a larger braid, tucking the ends under to secure.

-• Preheat the oven to 350° and place the braided loaf on a sheet pan that has been lined with parchment paper.
-Cover the dough with a clean towel or plastic wrap and let rise for a second time till doubled in size, about 30-45 minutes.
+• Preheat the oven to 350° and place the braided loaf on a sheet pan lined with parchment paper.
+Cover the dough with a clean towel or plastic wrap and let it rise for a second time till doubled in size, about 30-45 minutes.

 • Once the bread has risen for the second time, remove the towel and bake in the preheated oven for 20-25 minutes until golden brown.